1. Get started

 Video tutorial: How to use custom periods

 When custom period(s) are added, related cards will be resized and repositioned based on the specified custom interval and its default period.
-Choose Help > Options > Period format > 12-hour or 24-hour clock to display the custom interval in the desired format.

 When you drag a card, the card's shadow changes its length and position according to default and custom periods below.
 Thus, you will know exactly where to drop the card.
 Also, filters will appear above the periods grid if a timetable has custom periods.
 Choose a specific resource/day to filter custom periods.